ekeilty17/AER201-Autonomous-Robot/README.md

-# AER201
+# AER201 - AutoCone12

-project where we bulid a robot.
+The goal of this project is to create an autonomous robot that can preform a series of complex functions.

+## Hardware

+## Functionality